Work in Australia

 How to get a job in Australia

-You apply in the same way you'd apply for jobs in the UK.
+You apply for work Down Under in the same way you'd apply for jobs in the UK.

-Australian CVs also follow the same format as those in the UK and you typically apply for jobs by submitting a CV (resume) and cover letter or by completing an online application form.
+Australian CVs follow the same format as those in the UK, and you typically apply for jobs by submitting a CV (resume) and cover letter or by completing an online application form.

-Speculative applications can yield positive results, just be sure to tailor your application to each individual employer.
+Speculative applications can generate positive results - just be sure to tailor your application to each individual employer.

-Once again the interview process closely resembles that in the UK and as such you could be interviewed over the phone or face-to-face before being offered a job.
+The interview process also closely resembles that in the UK, and as such you could be interviewed over the phone or face-to-face before being offered a job.

-For graduate roles it's better to have the correct visa and be resident in the country before applying for roles.
+For graduate roles, it's favourable to have the correct visa and be resident in the country before applying for roles.

 Summer jobs

-You can undertake casual, seasonal or temporary work in Australia if you are aged between 18 and 30 on a Working Holiday visa.
+You can undertake casual, seasonal, or temporary work in Australia if you are on a Working Holiday visa and aged between 18 and 35.

 Tourism is big business and backpackers can find work in bars, restaurants and hotels.
 You could also work as a sports instructor or tour guide.
-The agriculture sector also provides a number of opportunities including fruit picking and farm or ranch work in the outback.
+The agriculture sector also provides several opportunities including fruit picking and farm or ranch work in the outback.

 You'll also have plenty of opportunity to volunteer while in Australia as there are a variety of organisations dedicated to helping you with your experience.

-The national body working to advance volunteering in the country is Volunteering Australia.
-You can search for opportunities, find the nearest volunteer resource centre and find out more about how you should be treated while volunteering.
+The national body working to enhance volunteering in the country is Volunteering Australia.
+You can search for opportunities, find the nearest volunteer resource centre, and find out more about the appropriate treatment standards for volunteers.

 Teaching jobs

 As English is the country's primary language, opportunities to teach English as a foreign language (TEFL) are limited.
-However, Australia has a large number of international students and expats who all want to learn the language so TEFL jobs do exist in public schools and in private language academies.
+However, Australia has many international students and expats who all want to learn the language, so TEFL jobs do exist in public schools and in private language academies.
 To teach English as a foreign language you'll need a degree and a recognised TEFL qualification.

 Internships

-Doing a work placement or internship can help build up your skills, as well as giving you the chance to make contacts who could help you to get a permanent job.
+Doing a work placement or internship can help build up your skills, as well as give you the chance to make contacts who could help you to secure a permanent job.

 Search for placements and internships at: